The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/derrecks-test.md

   questionvalue: 40
 resultspage:
   backgroundImage: /img/pexels-photo-1227520.jpeg
-  body: thanks for taking the quiz!
+  outro: thanks for taking the quiz!
   cta:
     text: this is the final CTA
     url: www.website.com